How to fuel guide: 70.3 half iron & full iron distance triathlon

 Again, the benefits of using a multi-hour bottle of fuel:

 - You get to drink and enjoy plain water from another source (another bottle or two, or an aero hydration system) to take care of hydration needs and to cleanse the palate.
-Yes, there is some actual liquid left in the multi-hour bottle of fuel.
-However, over the course of 3-4 hours it's pretty minimal so you can basically consider that bottle of fuel a "calories only" bottle.

 - By making a multi-hour bottle of fuel you don't have to stop and make more along the way, which will save you time.